SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 The confusion matrix shown here represents the performance of a model predicting the difficulty level of French text, categorized into six classes: A1, A2, B1, B2, C1, and C2.
 Each row represents the true difficulty level, while each column represents the predicted difficulty level.
 Overall, the model demonstrates a strong performance in predicting the difficulty levels, particularly for the A1 and B2 categories.
 Misclassifications are more frequent in adjacent difficulty levels (e.g., A1-A2, B1-B2), indicating the model's sensitivity to subtle differences between neighboring levels.

-## Section 3: Challenges and Erronerous Predictions ⁉️
+## Section 3: Challenges and Erroneous Predictions ⁉️

-During the development of our machine learning model, we encountered several significant challenges.
+While developing our machine learning model, we encountered several significant challenges.

 ### **1. Service Overload and Long Running Time**

-A critical issue was the long running time on Google Colab, exacerbated by our dependency on external APIs for generating text embeddings.
+A critical issue was the long-running time on Google Colab, exacerbated by our dependency on external APIs for generating text embeddings.
 Particularly, we faced a 'ServiceUnavailableError' indicating that the OpenAI's server was temporarily overloaded or under maintenance (as shown in the error screenshot).

 The primary issue indicated by the error is that the server hosting the model (in this case, OpenAI's server for embeddings) was temporarily unavailable or overloaded.
 This can happen during periods of high demand or server maintenance.
-It reflected the dependency on third-party services and the need for robust error handling and retry mechanisms in our code.
+The error reflects our dependency on third-party services and the need for robust error handling and retry mechanisms in our code.

-Moreover, our large languge machine learning models, especially those involving extended datasets and complex computations, had long running times.
-This can be exacerbated when dependent on external services where network latency and server response times add to the overall execution time.
+Moreover, our large-scale machine learning models, especially those involving extended datasets and complex computations, had long running times.
+This can be exacerbated when dependent on external services, where network latency and server response times add to the overall execution time.

-To address such challenges in future implementations, we had to start using Colab Pro and execute the code with better performing GPUs.
+We had to start using Colab Pro and execute the code with better-performing GPUs to address such challenges in future implementations.

 <div align="center">
   <div style="position: relative; text-align: right;">